aljazsim/validation-framework-for-typescript/Readme.md

 When using the Validation Framework for object validation the programmer has two options of including the validation functionality:

-* By inheriting from the Validatable class :
+By inheriting from the Validatable class:

  ```typescript
 import { Validatable } from "validation-framework";